philippinespire/pire_lcwgs_data_processing/README.md

 ## GEOME

 The [Genomic Observatories Metadatabase (GeOMe)](https://geome-db.org/) is a web-based database for capturing and managing metadata for biological samples.
-GEOME stores our metadata, NCBI stores our fastq files.
+GEOME stores our metadata, NCBI stores our raw fastq files.

 <details><summary>I. Filling out the metadata spreadsheet</summary>